UrvashiDube02/Hydro-World/README.md

 **METHODOLGY**

 The mission set on fire had made so many onjectives to fulfill.
-All are equally important , but we decided to work on covering the objective of IMPROVING ECONOMIC GROWTH.
-We basically wanted to know if it was able to gain success in the field of economy or not , so we reached to a conclusion after surfing on net based on existing reports and articles.
+All are equally important , but I decided to work on covering the objective of IMPROVING ECONOMIC GROWTH.
+I basically wanted to know if it was able to gain success in the field of economy or not , so I reached to a conclusion after surfing on net based on existing reports and articles.

 **RESULTS**

-We have the following results stating the effects which blue revolution had on improving the economy.
+I have the following results stating the effects which blue revolution had on improving the economy.

 1. India’s fish production has increased by 19 percent over last three years.